Hidouen/EasyBudget/README.md

     git clone https://github.com/Hidouen/EasyBudget.git
     ```

-2. Navigate to the project directory:
+2. Navigate to the project directory and copy .env:

     ```bash
     cd EasyBudget
+    cp .env.example .env # Feel free to configure as you want
     ```

 3. Launch the Docker containers:

     ```bash
-    docker compose up --build
+    docker compose up -d
     ```

 4. The application will be accessible at `http://localhost:4200`